-Her older sister, Princess Beatrice, is eighth in line for the throne, though neither are expected to ever reign.
-They will be moved to eighth and ninth in line once Prince William and Duchess Kate welcome their third child.
-USA Today reports that Beatrice is expected to play a big part in Eugenie’s wedding.
+Her older sister, Princess Beatrice, is eighth in line for the throne, though neither is expected to ever reign.
+They were moved to eighth and ninth in line once Prince William and Duchess Kate welcomed their third child, Prince Louis.

 Her parents are Prince Andrew and Sarah Ferguson.

 Prince Andrew, Duke of York, is the third child of the Queen and the first child born to a reigning monarch for 103 years.
 He married Sarah Ferguson, known to the press as “Fergie,” on July 23, 1986, and they welcomed Princess Beatrice two years later.
 The couple had a marriage and divorce that rocked the tabloids, though the two have remained close; they separated in 1992 and divorced officially in 1996.